 CaLiGraph now contains entities from arbitrary listings in Wikipedia.

 With this release, we incorporate the results of the paper "Information Extraction from Co-Occurring Similar Entities" into the CaLiGraph extraction framework.
-Through the extraction of new entities and facts from arbitrary listings (i.e. tables or enumerations) in Wikipedia, CaLiGraph now describes 16 million entities.
+Through the extraction of new entities and facts from arbitrary listings (i.e. tables or enumerations) in Wikipedia, CaLiGraph now describes more than 10 million entities.

 CaLiGraph paper accepted at WWW'21

-The paper Information Extraction from Co-Occurring Similar Entities has been extracted at The Web Conference 2021.
+The paper Information Extraction from Co-Occurring Similar Entities has been accepted at The Web Conference 2021.

 In this paper we describe how to extract information from listings all over Wikipedia to enrich CaLiGraph with many additional entities and facts.
 The ideas described in the paper will be incorporated in version 2.0 of CaLiGraph, which is soon to be published.